netobserv/network-observability-operator/config/descriptions/upstream.md

 NetObserv Operator is an OpenShift / Kubernetes operator for network observability.
-It deploys a monitoring pipeline to collect and enrich network flows.
-These flows can be produced by the NetObserv eBPF agent, or by any device or CNI able to export flows in IPFIX format, such as OVN-Kubernetes.

-The operator provides dashboards, metrics, and keeps flows accessible in a queryable log store, Grafana Loki.
-When used in OpenShift, new views are available in the Console.
+It deploys a monitoring pipeline that consists in:
+- the NetObserv eBPF agent, that generates network flows from captured packets
+- Flowlogs-pipeline, a component that collects, enriches and exports these flows.
+- When used in OpenShift, a Console plugin for flows visualization with powerful filtering options, a topology representation and more.

 ## Dependencies